scala-native/scala-native.g8/README.md

 ### Install Scala Native

-Make sure you hava clang-3.7 or superior.
+Make sure you have clang-3.7 or superior.
 See: [Installation script for Debian Jessie]

 Make sure you install ``libgc-dev``.
 ```bash